gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

         // If your site is hosted on wordpress.org, then set this to false.
         hostingWPCOM: true,
         // If useACF is true, then the source plugin will try to import the Wordpress ACF Plugin contents.
-        // This feature is untested for sites hosted on Wordpress.com
+        // This feature is untested for sites hosted on Wordpress.com.
+        // Defaults to true.
-        useACF: false,
+        useACF: true,
         auth: {
           // If auth.user and auth.pass are filled, then the source plugin will be allowed
           // to access endpoints that are protected with .htaccess.